COSC-310-Team-27/Assignment2/README.md

 browser(WIP):
 https://github.com/COSC-310-Team-27/Assignment2/tree/main/ChatBotHTML

-Bot inteligently responds to natural language input and suggests generas based on Principle Component Analysis: https://github.com/COSC-310-Team-27/Assignment2/blob/main/Python_PCA/PCA_encode_decode.ipynb and Euclidian proximity to nearest standard user vector: https://github.com/COSC-310-Team-27/Assignment2/blob/main/Console/src/com/company/PCA.java
+Bot intelligently responds to natural language input and suggests generas based on Principle Component Analysis: https://github.com/COSC-310-Team-27/Assignment2/blob/main/Python_PCA/PCA_encode_decode.ipynb and Euclidian proximity to nearest standard user vector: https://github.com/COSC-310-Team-27/Assignment2/blob/main/Console/src/com/company/PCA.java and a number of other features found in the console folder.
+For those who are more adventurous could partake in a quiz that will be more competitive in part 2.

 ## Getting Started